nicholas-long/ngramdb/README.md

 - parse args with case statement
 - TODO: template argument - pass in id to copy for template
+- TODO: if there's a template that's linked to this template ID we're cloning then clone it too?

 ```bash
 ngram create --help